 Purchasing keys through the API

-This guide walks through buying wholesale keys end-to-end via the Eneba API: finding an auction, paying with your EUR wallet, waiting for the checkout to complete, exporting the purchased keys and downloading the resulting archive.
+This guide walks through buying wholesale keys end-to-end via the Eneba API: finding the product you want, locating an auction, paying with your EUR wallet, waiting for the checkout to complete, exporting the purchased keys and downloading the resulting archive.

 The API checkout flow currently supports wholesale auctions only — non-wholesale listings cannot be purchased through the API at this time.